davidemerson/nnix.com/content/reading/Seeing_Things_as_They_Are_A_Theory_of_Perception.md

   recommender = ["Lee P."]
 +++

 As always, Searle doesn’t waste words.
-It’s not an easy read, but he’s so careful with your time that you don’t mind taking a moment to read carefully.&nbsp;
+It’s not an easy read, but he’s so careful with your time that you don’t mind taking a moment to read carefully.